 Motion Comfort Ratio (CR / MCR)

-The Comfort Ratio (CR), also called the Motion Comfort Ratio (MCR), is naval architect Ted Brewer's metric for the "corkiness" of a sailing hull — how rapid and jerky its motion will be in confused seas.
-Crew fatigue and seasickness come from high-frequency snap-back accelerations, not from absolute heel angle.
-A slow, deep roll is far easier to endure on a 20-day passage than a fast, violent one.
+The Comfort Ratio (CR), also called the Motion Comfort Ratio (MCR), is naval architect Ted Brewer's way of estimating how "corky" a sailing hull will feel in confused seas.
+It is less about how far a boat heels and more about how quickly it snaps back.
+A slow, deep roll is much easier to live with on passage than a fast, jerky motion.

 Brewer first published the ratio in a Cruising World article in September 1990.
 He later wrote in Ted Brewer Explains Sailboat Design that he came up with it "tongue-in-cheek," but added: "the comfort ratio has been accepted by many as a measure of motion comfort, and indeed, it does provide a reasonable comparison."